omf2097/openomf/INSTALL.md

 Otherwise the switch is optional.

 For music playback, select at least one (or more) of the module player libraries.
-Available: libdumb, libxmp.
-Libxmp is recommended.
+XMP is recommended due to ease of installation, but DUMB will also work just fine.

 It is technically possible to select more than one audio sink, or none.
 Currently only one audio sink is supported (OpenAL).
 If all audio sinks are off, then no audio will be played.
 This will also of course reduce cpu usage a bit.

-## 3. Data Files
+## Data Files

 OpenOMF loads the original data files from the original OMF:2097 game.
 Since One Must Fall 2079 is freeware, the files are obtainable for free from